b-vennes/presume/README.md

 The [Go toolchain](https://go.dev/dl/) is required to build and run the application.

-The `cv-content` directory contains some examples of my CVs.
-The `cv-content/cv-schema.xsd` file contains the defined XML schema.
+The `content` directory contains some examples of my CVs.
+The `content/cv-schema.xsd` file contains the defined XML schema.

-## Build

-`make presume`

-## Run
+## Run Hydration Tool

 ### Generate

-First, set arguments to the generate command in the `GENERATE_ARGS` environment variable.

-`export GENERATE_ARGS="-c ./cv-content/general.xml -t ./cv-template/colorful.html -o ./generated/general.html"`

-Then,
+Given an XML CV content file located in `content.xml`, an HTML CV template located in `template.html`, and an expected output at `result.html` run:

+`go run main.go -c content.xml -t template.html -o result.html`

+## Full PDF Builds

+For my own CVs, I've set up a Makefile which runs the entire process for building some particular CVs I've developed.

+### Backend CV

-`make generate`
+`make backend.pdf`

+The hydrated PDF file will be saved to `./generated/backend.pdf`.

-### Serve
+### QA Engineer CV

-First, set arguments to the serve command in the `SERVE_ARGS` environment variable.

-`export SERVE_ARGS="-dir ./generated"`

-Then,

-`make serve`
+`make qa-engineer.pdf`

+The hydrated PDF file will be saved to `./generated/qa-engineer.pdf`.